datalad-handbook/book/docs/basics/101-137-history.rst

 Finally, if you want, apply you're new knowledge about reverting commits to remove the ``Gitjoke2.txt`` file.

+.. only:: adminmode

+Add a tag at the section end.

+  .. runrecord:: _examples/DL-101-137-160
+     :language: console
+     :workdir: dl-101/DataLad-101

+     $ git tag back_and_forth_in_time

 .. rubric:: Footnotes

 .. [#f1] For example, the :command:`datalad rerun` command introduced in section